The Coming Forth of the Book of Mormon

 The Johnsons’ analysis showed 74 parallels between the books; how strong of a correlation is that in a 260,000-word book?
 Don’t many of those correlations also correlate with the King James Version of the Bible?

 Isn’t it true that something else would have been the most correlated if not the Late War?
-Why isn’t The View of the Hebrews, The First Book of Napolean, or the Spaulding Manuscript more correlated?
+Why isn’t The View of the Hebrews, The First Book of Napoleon, or the Spaulding Manuscript more correlated?

 Is there any proof that Joseph Smith had read The Late War or even had access to it?